 - 4. The jacket, when tightened around the waist with the belt, must be of a minimum length that covers the hips, but must not be more than three-quarters thigh length.
 The body of the jacket shall be worn with the left side crossed over the right and shall be wide enough to have a minimum overlap of 20 centimeters at the level of the bottom of the rib-cage. - 5.
 The maximum length of the jacket sleeves must be no longer then the bend of the wrist and no shorter than halfway down the forearm.
 The sleeves shall cover the elbows of the arms when bent in elbow.
 Jacket sleeves may not be rolled up. - 6.
 The trousers must not exceed below the heel, but are not to be too short, the trouser leg edge is not to be more than 5 cm higher than the anklebone.
 Trouser legs may not be rolled up. - 7.
 A belt of the color corresponding to the competitor's grade, must be around 5 centimeters wide and long enough to go twice around the waist and to allow about 20 to 30 cm leave protruding from each side of the knot when tied, but the ends of the belt shall not be lower than the knees.
 A belt shall be worn over the jacket at waist level and tied with a square knot tight enough to prevent the jacket from being too loose. - 8.
 Girls, junior girls, female competitors may wear a plain white T-shirt beneath the KARATEGI jacket. - 9.
 The competitors shall compete barefooted. - 10.
-The following protective equipment is compulsory: - for male athletes groin guards of KWU approved type (groin guards must not be worn over the KARATEGI trousers); - for female athletes chest protector, shin and insteps protector of KWU approved type; - for boys and girls of 12-13 years, 14-15 years, junior boys and girls of 16-17 years shinguards of approved KWU type; - for boys and girls of 12-13 years, 14-15 years, junior boys and girls of 16-17 years gloves of KWU approved type; - for boys and girls of 12-13 years, 14-15 years, junior boys and girls of 16-17 years headgear of KWU approved type. - if there are brackets on athlete's teeth, gum shield is mandatory. - 11.
-The following protective equipment is not compulsory: - gum shields for athletes without brackets.
-If an athlete uses gum shield, it must fit properly. - groin guards for female athletes.
+For kumite competitors the following protective equipment is compulsory:

+- for male athletes groin guards of KWU approved type (groin guards must not be worn over the KARATEGI trousers); - for female athletes chest protector, shin and insteps protector (optional) of KWU approved type; - for boys and girls of 10 years, 11 years, 12-13 years, 14-15 years, junior boys and girls of 16-17 years shinguards of approved KWU type; - for boys and girls of 10 years, 11 years, 12-13 years, 14-15 years, junior boys and girls of 16-17 years gloves of KWU approved type; - for boys and girls of 10 years, 11 years, 12-13 years, 14-15 years, junior boys and girls of 16-17 years headgear of KWU approved type; - for boys and girls of 10 and 11 years vest of KWU approved type. - if there are brackets on athlete's teeth, gum shield is mandatory.
+If an athlete uses gum shield, it must fit properly.